justinprogdev/justinprogdev/README.md

 ## Welcome, I'm Justin, want to build something?

 ### My best projects are private, but would love to collaborate on anything from Dev Tools, to AI/ML.

-#### I'm currently in the Master's of Science in Software Development program at BU (so I would advise not to use my work for your assignment).
-#### 🦾 for the next 7 weeks (starting on Halloween 🎃) I will be pushing multiple Machine Learning Projects!
+#### 🦾 for the next 7 weeks (starting on Halloween 🎃) I will be pushing multiple Machine Learning Projects! <a href="https://github.com/justinprogdev/Artificial-Intelligence/tree/main/machine_learning">Here<a/>
 - 😲 You can find a natural language chat bot to my artificial intelligence repo, under the natural_language folder.
 - 🗣️💬The rules are in natural language, and focus on counseling folks in a mid-life career search 🗣️💬